Almaty Botanical Garden

-Almaty Botanical Garden - the main botanical garden, Republican State Enterprise on PCV "Institute of Botany and Phytointroduction" of the Committee of Science of the Ministry of Education and Science of the Republic of Kazakhstan, was founded in 1932 on an area of 108 hectares.
+Almaty Botanical Garden (Алматы ботаникалық бағы) is the main botanical garden of Almaty, Kazakhstan.

+Owned by the Republican "Institute of Botany and Phytointroduction" of the Committee of Science of the Ministry of Education and Science, it was founded in 1932 on an area of 108 hectares.
 In 1967, it was given the status of a research institution.
 In 2006, the Botanical Garden was included in the list of "Specially Protected Natural Areas of the Republic of Kazakhstan" (SPNA), which made it possible to stop the further sale of the garden land for construction.

 History

-On March 14, 1932 the presidium of the USSR Academy of Sciences decided to organize the Kazakhstan base of the USSR Academy of Sciences with the botanical sector and the zoological sector and the creation of the botanical garden.
+On March 14, 1932, the presidium of the USSR Academy of Sciences decided to organize the Kazakhstan base of the USSR Academy of Sciences with the botanical sector and the zoological sector and the creation of the botanical garden.

-On December 15, 1933 the presidium of the USSR Academy of Sciences approved the structure of the Kazakhstan base, which included the botanical sector with the botanical garden.
+On December 15, 1933, the presidium approved the structure of the Kazakhstan base, which included the botanical sector with the botanical garden.

-In 1943 the Soil-Botanical Institute of the Kazakh branch of the USSR Academy of Sciences was established on the basis of the soil and botanical sectors.
+In 1943, the Soil-Botanical Institute of the Kazakh branch of the USSR Academy of Sciences was established on the basis of the soil and botanical sectors.

 In 1945, the Soil-Botanical Institute was divided into the Institute of Soil Science and the Institute of Botany.

-In 1946 by the decision of the Presidium of the Kazakh SSR Academy of Sciences on October 5, 1946 the botanical garden was reorganized into an independent research institution of national importance with direct subordination to the Presidium of the Kazakh SSR Academy of Sciences as the Institute - the Republican Botanical Garden.
+In 1946, by the decision of the Presidium of the Kazakh SSR Academy of Sciences on October 5, 1946, the botanical garden was reorganized into an independent research institution of national importance with direct subordination to the Presidium of the Kazakh SSR Academy of Sciences as the Institute – the Republican Botanical Garden.

-In 1953 by the decree of the Presidium of the Academy of Sciences of the Kazakh SSR from September 21, 1953 the "State Republican Botanical Garden" was renamed the "Alma-Ata Botanical Garden".
+In 1953, by the decree of the Presidium of the Academy of Sciences of the Kazakh SSR from September 21, 1953, the "State Republican Botanical Garden" was renamed the "Alma-Ata Botanical Garden".

-In 1963 the decree of the Presidium of the Academy of Sciences of the Kazakh SSR on March 22, 1963 "Alma-Ata botanical garden" was transferred to the Institute of Botany.
+In 1963, the decree of the Presidium of the Academy of Sciences of the Kazakh SSR on March 22, 1963, "Alma-Ata botanical garden" was transferred to the Institute of Botany.

-In 1965 by the decree of the general meeting of the Academy of Sciences of the Kazakh SSR from January, 27th, 1965 the Main botanical garden on the basis of the "Alma-Ata botanical garden of the Institute of Botany" was organized as an independent research institute.
+In 1965, by the decree of the general meeting of the Academy of Sciences of the Kazakh SSR from January, 27th, 1965, the Main botanical garden on the basis of the "Alma-Ata botanical garden of the Institute of Botany" was organized as an independent research institute.

-In 1995, the decision of the Presidium of the National Academy of Sciences of Kazakhstan on May 5, 1995 was merged with the Institute of Botany "and Research Institute of" Main Botanical Gardens "in" the Institute of Botany and Phytointroduction of Kazakhstan Academy of Sciences ".
+In 1995, the decision of the Presidium of the National Academy of Sciences of Kazakhstan on May 5, 1995, was merged with the Institute of Botany "and Research Institute of" Main Botanical Gardens "in" the Institute of Botany and Phytointroduction of Kazakhstan Academy of Sciences ".
 Currently, the Institute of Botany and Phytointroduction is under the jurisdiction of the Committee of Forestry and Wildlife of the Ministry of Ecology, Geology and Natural Resources of the Republic of Kazakhstan.